 As a tenant in a rental property, you have the right to live free of a significant cause of illness in the home and a major cause of preventable death in the United States: secondhand smoke.

 The Dangers of Secondhand Smoke in Your Home

 For Property Owners

 Renting smoke-free is a growing trend in multi-unit housing.
-A smoke-free policy is NOT discriminatory.
-Owners/managers can designate individual units, entire buildings (recommended), all units (recommended) or an entire campus (recommended) and must designate building common spaces to be free of secondhand smoke.
+A smoke-free policy is legal, and is NOT discriminatory.
+Owners/managers can designate individual units, entire buildings (recommended), all units (recommended) or an entire campus (recommended) and are required by Nebraska state law to designate any multi-unit housing enclosed common spaces (hallways, entryways, courtyards, workout rooms, etc.) to be free of secondhand smoke.